How to draw flowers.

 - Petals.
-A petal is a modified leaf that surrounds the center of a flower.
-Petals vary widely in color, shape, size, and number, depending on the species.
+A petal is a modified leaf that surrounds the centre of a flower.
+Petals vary widely in color, shape, size and number, depending on the species.
 For example, a pansy has five petals while a rose can have 40.
 Aside from being beautiful, petals also help pollinators like honeybees find the nectar of a flower.

 - Pistil.
 The pistil is the reproductive female part of a flower.
-It traditionally consists of the stigma, style, and ovary and is located in the center of the bloom.
+It traditionally consists of the stigma, style and ovary and is located in the centre of the bloom.

 - Stamen.
 The stamen is the pollen-producing male part of the flower.
-Most flowers have multiple stamen, and they surround the pistil in the center of a flower.
+Most flowers have multiple stamen and they surround the pistil in the centre of a flower.